axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-01-Stellar-GMP-v1.0.0.md

     }"
 ```

-6. Register chain on ampd.
+6. Register chain and public key from ampd.
 Ask verifiers to run these.

 ```bash
 for i in $(seq 0 4); do kubectl exec -it ampd-set-2-axelar-amplifier-worker-"$i" -n $ENV -c ampd -- ampd register-chain-support "[service name]" $CHAIN ; done